 Summary

-You, your regular employees, and your subcontractors should all be able to turn off your security system.
+You, your regular employees, and subcontractors should all be able to turn off your security system.
 This reduces the number of false alarms, cuts down on work delays and interruptions, and gives employees a sense of trust and ownership.
-When choosing from the different options for disarming, your business should think about things like security level, the convenience of use, integration, cost, and scalability.
+When choosing from the different options for disarming, your business should think about things like security level, convenience of use, integration, cost, and scalability.

 Tip 3: Catch intruders quickly with adequate lighting